NSW: Claimant Prepares Adj Application (Not Paid per Payment Schedule)

 An adjudication application must:

-- Be in writing addressed to Adjudicate Today (or other ANA), requesting the nomination of an adjudicator;
+- Be in writing addressed to Adjudicate Today, requesting the nomination of an adjudicator;

 - Be lodged with Adjudicate Today within 20 business days of the due date for payment;

 - Attach a copy of the payment claim;

 - If a section 17(2)] notice was served, attach a copy of that notice;

 - Attach a copy of the payment schedule;

 - Contain a written submission demonstrating that the claimed amount is due and unpaid and the value of the work, materials or services for which payment is claimed.
 The submission must also respond to the reasons, if any, given by the respondent for not paying and must provide evidence or arguments to refute the respondent's grounds for withholding payment.